sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Not Be Null
 ++++++++

-Below is a sample workflow which contains the **ExpectColumnValuesToNotBeNull processor** in Fire Insights.
+Below is a sample workflow which contains the **ExpectColumnValuesToNotBeNull processor** in Sparkflows.
 It demonstrates the usage of the ExpectColumnValuesToNotBeNull node to validate the absence of null values in specified columns of the input dataset.

 It does the following processing of data: